 Our aim is to safeguard and promote the welfare of children by:

-If you have an immediate safeguarding concern where a child is at risk of harm please contact the Police on 999.
+If you believe a child is at immediate risk of harm please contact the Police on 999.

-Our Designated Safeguarding Lead is Ms Pitts, our Safeguarding Link Governors is Ms Karen Robinson (Contact via the Head of Governance: svarcoe@tcset.org.uk)
+Our Designated Safeguarding Lead is Ms Anna Pitts, and our Safeguarding Link Governor is Ms Helen Galley (Contact via the Head of Governance: svarcoe@tcset.org.uk)

-For more information on Southwark Safeguarding and contact please see https://safeguarding.southwark.gov.uk/
+For more information on Southwark Safeguarding and contact details please see https://safeguarding.southwark.gov.uk

 Link Governor for Safeguarding : Ms Helen Galley (Contact via the clerk: cfentum@tcset.org.uk)